JunweiChen1012/football_scoring/README.md

-# "Exploring the Dynamics of Football Scoring: A
-Statistical Analysis Inspired by Maher’s Model"
+# "Exploring the Dynamics of Football Scoring: A Statistical Analysis Inspired by Maher’s Model"

 ## Overview
-This project conducts a computational text analysis on Frank Lewis Nason's novel "Blue Goose", focusing on the frequency of the letter 'n' within the first thirty lines of each chapter.
-Utilizing a Generalized Linear Model (GLM) with a Poisson distribution, we investigate the relationship between word count and the occurrence of 'n/N's, aiming to uncover any linguistic patterns or stylistic choices made by Nason in his writing.
+This study applies a simplified version of Maher’s 1982 Poisson distribution model to recent English Premier League data to analyze football scores.
+Using the engsoccerdata dataset, we calculated team-specific attacking and defensive strengths and employed these in Poisson regression models to predict the number of goals scored by home and away teams.
+Our results validate Maher’s approach, showing a significant correlation between team strengths and goal-scoring.
+However, the positive association between defensive strength and goals scored indicates complexities not fully addressed by the model.
+This analysis highlights the utility of statistical methods in sports analytics and suggests avenues for further research, including the development of more sophisticated models to better capture the dynamics of football scoring.

 ## File Structure